-All directors receive a monthly stipend of \$2,000.
-In 2016, each outside director also received 50,000 stock options with an exercise price of \$11.75 per share as an annual bonus.
-Mr. Rochford received an additional 100,000 stock options with an exercise price of \$11.75 per share as additional compensation as Chariman.
-Additionally, as referenced below, Mssrs.
-Fowler, Hoffman, Woodrum and Petrelli received 25,000 stock options with an exercise price of \$5.25 per share as part of a decision to rescind options granted in December 2015.
+Inside directors receive a monthly stipend of \$2,000.
+Outside directors receive a monthly stipend of \$3,000.
+In 2017, each outside director also received 30,000 shares of restricted stock as an annual bonus.
+Mr. Rochford received an additional 400,000 shares of restricted stock as additional compensation as Chairman.
 Director compensation to Messrs.
 Fowler and Hoffman is included here but is also included in the executive compensation schedule above.
 No director receives a salary as a director.